linode/docs/docs/guides/development/javascript/using-nodejs-typescript-and-expressjs/index.md

 These benefits are important because they help solve the [top JavaScript errors](https://rollbar.com/blog/top-10-javascript-errors-from-1000-projects-and-how-to-avoid-them/) listed on many websites.
 Reducing or eliminating these top errors saves a huge amount of time and effort—keeping projects on track.
 With these benefits in mind, the following sections tell how you can create a simple web server using a combination of TypeScript, Node.js, and Express with a minimum of effort.

-## Set up your TypeScript and NodeJS Project
+## Set up your TypeScript and Node.js Project

 To make it easier to work with this example, you want to create an environment to host it.
 Begin by creating a new directory for your web server and initializing TypeScript using these steps: